 Laura Martinez is an IU alumna and a citizen of the Lipan Apache Tribe of what is currently Texas.
 She said she petitioned the University to recognize Indigenous Peoples Day when she was a student.
 IU has not officially recognized Indigenous Peoples Day.

 “It’s really meaningful to me to see this finally happen here in Bloomington, which I consider my hometown now,” Martinez said.
 She said it was important to her to see students fighting for representation at IU as she did.

-Nicky Bell, the director of the First Nations Educational and Cultural Center, said he would love to see IU recognize Indigenous Peoples Day.
+Nicky Belle, the director of the First Nations Educational and Cultural Center, said he would love to see IU recognize Indigenous Peoples Day.
 He said the center wants to work with students and others centers like it to have the holiday recognized at a state level.

 Like what you're reading?
 Support independent, award-winning college journalism on this site.
 Donate here.

 Posted, Nov.
 15: Men's soccer, LGBTQ+ Culture Center director retirement, new First Year Experience director, upcoming film on death of five IU students

 College Park, Maryland, will be the setting for the Big Ten semifinal matchup between the Hoosiers and the Terrapins on Friday.